SimranKukreja/P2P-File-Sharing-Protocol/README.md

 9. File Completion:

 - If a peer acquires all the pieces, it assembles them to reconstruct the complete file.

-**Steps to run the file:**
-1. Unzip the folder 'BhaktiArmishKantariya.zip'
-2. Login to thunder by ssh to the cise machine with your username
-3. Upload the folder to the cise server
-4. Navigate to the project sub-directory
-5. Use the following command on the terminal to start every peer: run.sh ~/P2PFileSharingBitTorrentProtocol peerId

 **Bit Torrent Demo:**
 https://uflorida-my.sharepoint.com/:v:/g/personal/b_kantariya_ufl_edu/EdoVN3HHCXdKj2xhIoUA-HgBiiWwKs7gCJHZVNZyh1VLZQ?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0RpcmVjdCJ9fQ&e=HwYsNv